-Stock futures sink with Walmart, Home Depot earnings in focus
+Stocks sink with Walmart, Home Depot earnings in focus

-U.S. stock futures were lower Tuesday morning as investors digested earnings from big retailers and awaited a speech from Federal Reserve Chairman Jerome Powell.
+U.S. stock indexes were lower Tuesday morning as investors digested earnings from big retailers and awaited a speech from Federal Reserve Chairman Jerome Powell.

-Dow Jones Industrial Average futures fell 195 points, or 0.54%, while S&P 500 futures and Nasdaq 100 futures declined 0.44% and 0.34%, respectively.
+The Dow Jones Industrial Average fell 299 points, or 0.84%, while the S&P 500 and the Nasdaq Composite declined 0.65% and 0.82%, respectively.
 Both the Dow and the S&P 500 on Monday closed at record highs for a fifth straight session.

-Powell is scheduled to speak in a town hall at 1:30 p.m.
+Powell is scheduled to speak in a town hall event at 1:30 p.m.
 ET.
 Market watchers will be paying close attention for any clues the Fed chairman may give as to when the central bank will begin to taper its asset purchases and raise interest rates.

-Before that, investors will get a look into the health of the consumer with the 8:30 a.m.
-ET release of July retail sales, which are expected to have fallen by 0.3%
+Investors received a look into the health of the consumer with retail sales declining 1.1% in July, worse than the 0.3% drop that was expected.

 In stocks, Dow component Walmart reported earnings and revenue that exceeded Wall Street estimates as back-to-school shopping provided a lift.
 The big-box retailer forecast full-year and current-quarter profit ahead of what analysts were expecting.